-You can search for inspiration by looking at Pinterest or scrolling through your favorite accounts on Instagram.
+You can search for inspiration by searching on Pinterest for “Instagram account theme ideas”, or by scrolling through your favorite accounts on Instagram.

 You should also take your brand into consideration!
 For example, if you are a vintage fashion influencer, you may want to consider a vintage Instagram feed theme.